 2. Stride Rite Infant Shoes for Boys and for Girls.
 The Stride Rite line of shoes is very well known for their quality, comfort, and support.
 They don't have as big of a variety in terms of style and cuteness, since they tend to focus on shoes for babies who are walking.
 But here are a couple cute options for crawlers:

 3. Robeez Infant Slip-on Baby Shoes for Boys and for Girls.
 Sometimes we're all suckers for style and cuteness.
 So let's ignore all the advice about buying a pair of shoes that will actually stay on the feet, and acknowledge the fact that Robeez baby shoes are some of the most popular on the market.
 Not because they are supportive or won't fall off, but because they're cute and comfortable.
 They are also well made, with high quality materials.
 They are less expensive than the Stride Rite, but tend to be a few dollars more than the Pediped.

-Best baby or toddler shoes for new walkers:
+Best toddler shoes for new walkers: